 In addition to the textile made of Ocean Impact Plastic, we mainly use recycled plastics to produce the bags and backpacks.
 For zippers, buttons and some elements for padding, we have not yet been able to find alternatives made from recycled materials that meet our quality and ecological requirements.
 We are currently still using virgin plastics – but are pushing ahead with the search for alternatives made from recycled plastic in cooperation with local partners.
 For our bags and backpacks, the following materials are currently used:

 Mesh fabric – rPET & PET (Recycled Polyester & Polyester).

 Padding (depending on model) – PE (polyethylene), EVA (ethylene vinyl acetate) or PU (polyurethane)

 Straps – rPET (Recycled Polyester)

 For these parts, we choose recycled polyester (rPET) whenever possible, but are working on making or having them made of Ocean Impact Plastic as well.
-Since our specialty is the production of the yarn, we are working with partners: Currently, we are testing buckles partly made of Ocean Impact Plastic in a cooperation with the Dresden-based start-up Holy Poly.
+Since our specialty is mainly the production of the yarn, we look for partners for this and work on it.

 With the stainless steel thermos bottle and our shirts and sweaters – products that are not made of Ocean Impact Plastic – customers indirectly support our clean-up program in Indonesia: with every product sold, the infrastructure in site of our clean-up program in Indonesia is strengthened and structures created to contribute to a functioning waste management system in the long term.